plewis/plewis.github.io/phylogenetics/xanadu.md

 If this method worked, skip now to the section [A few more UNIX commands](#a-few-more-unix-commands)

-###  Using Cyberduck to upload the algae.nex data file
+###  Using Cyberduck to upload the _algae.nex_ data file

+(You can skip this section if the curl command worked for you.)

 Download the file [algae.nex](http://hydrodictyon.eeb.uconn.edu/people/plewis/downloads/algae.nex) and save it on your hard drive.